 If you think quilting has become a lost art, then I have some news for you.
 Quilting is alive and well, not only in the United States but around the world.

 Fortunately for us, we don't have to pull out our passports in order to view quilts from around the world.
-No, all we have to do is head to Paducah, Kentucky to see one of the world's best collections of modern day quilts at The National Quilt Museum.
+No, all we have to do is head to Paducah, Kentucky to see one of the world's best collections of contemporary quilts at The National Quilt Museum.
+It's truly an art museum of quilts.

 Thanks to the generosity of Paducah residents Bill and Meredith Schroeder, the $2.2 million facility, the largest in the world dedicated to honoring the work of today’s quilter, opened in 1991.

 The National Quilt Museum opened its doors with only 85 quilts on loan.
-Today, the museum has over 500 quilts in its collection.
+Today, the museum has over 500 quilts among its quilt exhibits.

 Quilting has been a form of art for centuries.
 It has allowed the quilter to express herself (or himself) in unique ways.